Entanglement in Elastic Electron Scattering: Perturbation theory misses fundamental aspects of Bragg scattering: Discussion

 The third assumption was that only a single elastic scattering occurs.
 Again, this is certainly not the case for samples thicker than a monolayer.
 However, algorithms exist to generalize single scattering to many atoms, first and foremost the multislice algorithm~\cite{Kirkland1998,U_v131_i0_p39,PRB_v96_p245121a}.
 As this treatment is well-known and does not add anything to the fundamental discussion of entanglement in elastic scattering, it was omitted here as well.

-Without taking dispersion of the scatterer into account, the effect of entanglement is present, but small.
-When allowing the scatterer to disperse freely for even a few picoseconds, this picture changes dramatically, however, and the effect of entanglement becomes very noticable or even dominant.
+Without taking dispersion of the scatterer into account, the effect of entanglement is present, but typically small.
+This changes dramatically, however, when considering scatterers in delocalized quantum states, e.g., after dispersing freely for even a few picoseconds.
+In that case, the effect of entanglement becomes very noticable or even dominant.
 Free dispersions occurs when the sample is not interacting with the environment, i.e., when decoherence is avoided.
-Many possibilities exist to achieve that, from dropping the sample initially levitating in a optical trap~\cite{Bateman2014} to engineering the environment (e.g., better vacuum, reduced thermal radiation, etc.)~\cite{PR_v831_p1}.
+Many possibilities exist to achieve that, from dropping the sample initially levitating in a optical trap~\cite{Bateman2014,PRL_v107_p20405,Rossi2024} to engineering the environment (e.g., better vacuum, reduced thermal radiation, etc.)~\cite{PR_v831_p1}.